Q fever: Epidemiology

-With the exception of New Zealand, which is currently free of Q fever, the disease is present throughout the world.
+Except for New Zealand, which is currently free of Q fever, the disease is present globally.
 Numerous epidemiological surveys have been carried out.
 They have shown that about one in three cattle farms and one in four sheep or goat farms are infected, but wide variations are seen between studies and countries.
 In China, Iran, Great Britain, Germany, Hungary, the Netherlands, Spain, the US, Belgium, Denmark, Croatia, Slovakia, the Czech Republic, Serbia, Slovenia, and Jordan, for example, more than 50% of cattle herds were infected with Q fever.

 Infected animals shed the bacteria by three routes - genital discharge, faeces, and milk.
 Excretion is greatest at the time of parturition or abortion, and placentas and aborted fetuses are the main sources of bacteria, particularly in goats.

 As C. burnetii is small and resistant in the environment, it is easily airborne and can be transmitted from one farm to another, even if several kilometres away.